weitechen/anafora/README.md

 #### Frequently Asked Questions (FAQ)

-Please see our [FAQ](https://github.com/weitechen/anafora/wiki/FAQ) for a complete listing of questions.
+Please see our [Anafora FAQ](https://github.com/weitechen/anafora/wiki/FAQ) for a complete listing of questions.

+#### Sample Annotations, Schema, and Project file

+To help you get a feel for how Anafora data and schemas look, we've created a few sample documents in Anafora, available here under [sample data](https://github.com/weitechen/anafora/tree/master/sample%20data).

 ### Get Anafora

 #### Download Anafora

 Anafora is Free and Open Source, released under the Apache License.
-All code is available from [our github page](https://github.com/weitechen/anafora).
-In addition, we welcome new commits and bugfixes through git.
+Our source code is available in the [src folder on github](https://github.com/weitechen/anafora/tree/master/src).
+We welcome new commits and bugfixes through pull requests.